Frequently Asked Questions

 - World History Project AP® (WHP AP®)

-- Project X
+- Climate Project (CP)

-- The OER Project Online Teacher Community, a vibrant online space where teachers and scholars can share ideas on the latest teaching trends, ask questions, and gain access to a variety of professional-development opportunities.
+- The OER Project Teacher Community, a vibrant online space where teachers and scholars can share ideas on the latest teaching trends, ask questions, and gain access to a variety of professional-development opportunities.

-What does “OER” stand for?
+What does OER stand for?

 Which course is right for me?

 - World History Project (WHP) develops essential skills and concepts that prepare high-school students for college and AP courses.
-(View the WHP FAQ)

-We encourage you to explore our website to learn more about our courses to decide which one is best suited for your use.
+We encourage you to explore our website to learn more about our courses and to decide which one is best suited for your use.
 If you have any specific questions, please email us at help@oerproject.com.

 What similarities do these courses share with one another?